 Businesses and governments around the world are growing in their conviction that the pollution associated with energy production from oil and coal necessitates the replacement of oil and coal with clean energy.
 The International Energy Agency (IEA) claims governments are increasingly investing in clean energy startup companies.

-Of the many available renewable resources such as solar and wind, hydrogen, and nuclear energy are all entering the global energy mix through a growing number of energy producers.
+Of the many available renewable resources such as solar and wind, hydrogen, and nuclear energy all are entering the global energy mix through a growing number of energy producers.

 The Best ASX Hydrogen Stocks to Buy